rgraciama/PersonalChallenge/README.md

 # 5th Step (What about my future targets parts and my next plans?)

 - I create Epics, spliting tasks to fill backlog.
 - I assign to every milestone some Epics to achieve the targets taking care do not exceed the number of points limited.
 (Re view Step 3).
 - I do it every Saturday mornings with a cup of Coffee.
 LIKE A BOSS!

 # 6th Step (How can I follow my results?)

-- At this moment I am filling some file (uploaded at this repo) with some important Keys values...

 _In a future (not planified) I will do it some webpage or if codetree realises some charts to do a better tracking values then it will awesome. :D_